hashicorp/nomad/website/source/guides/web-ui/operating-a-job.html.md

 Depending on the size of your team and the details of your Nomad deployment, you may wish to control which features different internal users have access to.
 This includes differentiation between submitting jobs, restarting allocations, and viewing potentially sensitive logs.

-Nomad has an access control list system for doing just that.
+You can enforce this with Nomad's access control list system.

 By default, all features—read and write—are available to all users of the Web UI.
 Check out the [Securing the Web UI with ACLs](/guides/web-ui/securing.html) guide to learn how to prevent